wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

         types:
           - Object
         content: |-
-          Match only requests that have these query parameters set (in any order)
+          Match only requests that have these query parameters set (in any order).
+In order to match keys which are used multiple times use an array of strings.
         examples:
           - |-
             {"q": "cute+kittenz", "format": "gif"}